mwiraszka/LondonChessClub/README.md

 v1.5.1-beta - December 2nd, 2023
 </summary>

+- 🚀 Replace CDS with Angular Feather library for icons
 - 🚀 Increase limit on article body length and align text left in markdown preview section of Article Editor

+- 🐛 Prevent user menu dropdown icon from displaying above the image previews when an image is selected in the Photo Gallery

 - 🔧 Remove all dependencies to Clarity Design System library and replace with a more lightweight alternative solutions jfor icons